ju2pom/ju2pom.github.io/_posts/2017-2-15-WPF-journey-part2.md

 ```

 ## Mode
 Am I the only one that can't remember how "OneWay" and "OneWayToSource" works?
 So here is a reminder (maybe only for myself):

 OneWay: the viewmodel will update the view but not the opposite
 OneWayToSource: the view will update the viewmodel but not the opposite
 # Converters
 Converters are a great way to transform your data into something that can be displayed.
 But they should be used sparingly.
 ## Why?
 Because transforming your data for presentation is exactly the responsibility of the view model.
 Indeed you probably often hesitate between doing the conversion in the viewmodel or in a converter.
 ## When?
-Here are a few tips that can help to choose how to convert your data:
+I don't have a deterministic way to decide, but here are a few tips that can help to choose how to convert your data:

 Use Converter